 An online database of foresters licensed in New Hampshire who provide services to private landowners and others.
 It is maintained by UNH Cooperative Extension.
 The names are supplied by the State of NH Board of Licensure for Foresters.
 Additional information is provided by the listed foresters.
 This listing doesn't constitute an endorsement.

-The New Hampshire Directory of Sawmills and Lumber Wholesalers is an on-line resource for those looking to purchase or sell wood products.
+The New Hampshire Directory of Sawmills and Lumber Wholesalers is a resource for those looking to purchase or sell wood products.
 The directory is maintained by UNH Cooperative Extension.
 Businesses are listed with permission and an individual business listing does not constitute an endorsement by UNH Cooperative Extension.

 Summarizes a quick and efficient method to estimate the volume of potentially salvageable timber blown over by heavy winds.
 This description presumes an understanding of standard methods for estimating standing timber.